Frequently Asked Questions (FAQ)

 The Gale and EBSCO Database are excellent, comprehensive, up-to-date sources of information for any research assignment.

+Unless a class is booked to use the Library computers/laptops, the devices are first come, first served.
 Library Internet use is restricted to research for school assignments.
 Students are issued a user name and password for computer use after they have signed the Burnaby North Acceptable Use Contract.
 Computers may be monitored to ensure appropriate use.
+While students may also print their work in the Library to the our photocopier (Student MFD), we encourage students to carefully plan their printing to limit toner/paper waste.
 Think before you print.
-The first two sheets are free for you and/or your group; further sheets cost 10¢/sheet.

 What are the guidelines for the acceptable use of computers?